The poem, "A Day with Come", by Nizar Qabbani. (Flickr: tsweden) |

 The influences that English had on my collection Poems and other collections published after it, like My Beloved and Drawing with Words, were important and relate to the language's logic and the manner of interacting with it. (…)

 The language in Margin Notes on the Book of Defeat was that of 'hot' journalism, and it shocked people the first time they read the poem.
 They considered it a departure from the rhetoric of Al-Jaahiz, al-Hariri and Abd al-Hamid Al-Katib.
-Rather, they considered it an aberration from the poetic language I had been writing with for the past thirty years, in my first works works, like Childhood of a Breast, You Are Mine and Samba
+Rather, they considered it an aberration from the poetic language I had been writing with for the past thirty years, in my first works works, like Childhood of a Breast, You Are Mine and Samba.

 But I was truly enamored and excited by this linguistic form that I had attained.
 And my enthusiasm and enchantment were not diminished by those who said I had thrown away the silken clothes that swathed my poems in the 1940s.